 Beaufort Historic Sites: 8 Notable Places Everyone Should See

 As the second-oldest city in South Carolina, Beaufort has a storied past that dates from 1711.
 This rich history paired with local efforts to preserve it enable visitors to experience what makes this an award-winning Lowcountry destination.
 Colonial times, Spanish-American War, Civil War and famous movie sites — see it all here.
-To get started, check out the top Beaufort historic sites.
+To get started, check out these Beaufort historic sites.

 Top 8 Beaufort Historic Sites Visitors Should Explore

 Beaufort History Museum features 450 years of Lowcountry history and culture.
 As one of the top Beaufort historical sites, the museum houses permanent and temporary exhibits, an arsenal, and hosts tours.
 The arsenal – located on Craven Street – was built in 1798 to serve Beaufort Volunteer Artillery after they fought during the Revolutionary War.

 Both sites now operate as popular attractions.
 While touring, see exhibits showcasing Native Americans, European settlers, Antebellum era, Civil War and present-day growth.
 In addition, Beaufort History Museum hosts special events, such as Beaufort in Films.

 This multipurpose center once served as a school for enslaved African Americans.
 Today it represents an important part of Gullah and African American culture.
 Penn Center, which dates from 1862, features an entire district where guests explore and learn.